You at 29 weeks pregnant

 Vaccinations

-If you haven’t already had your vaccinations against whooping cough, COVID-19 or the flu, talk to your GP or midwife.
-In Australia these vaccinations are free for all pregnant women.
+If you haven’t already had your vaccinations against whooping cough, COVID-19 or the flu, talk to your doctor or midwife.
+In Australia these vaccinations are free for pregnant women.

 Staying active

 Although you might be feeling slower and less energetic, physical activity is still important.
 It will help you prepare for and recover from birth.
-Before you start anything new, or if you have any concerns about exercise or staying active, check with your midwife or doctor.
+Before you start anything new, or if you have any concerns about exercise or staying active, check with your doctor or midwife.

-Some women find swimming or aqua exercise is good, because it takes the weight off their legs and feet.
+You might enjoy swimming or aqua exercise during pregnancy because it takes the weight off your legs and feet.
 Check with the instructor about suitable movements and swimming styles.
 You might also like to try pregnancy yoga or Pilates.

 Your baby when you’re 29 weeks pregnant